dentarg/pynik/README.md

 ## Development

-Install dependencies, most of the are for [cryptography](https://cryptography.io/en/latest/installation/), which is used by requests.
+Install dependencies, most of them are for [cryptography](https://cryptography.io/en/latest/installation/), which is used by requests.

     sudo apt-get install -y build-essential libssl-dev libffi-dev python-dev python-setuptools